simp/releng-misc/jira_tools/README.md

 This script creates a batch of Jira tickets

 * Input: a CSV file, based on one of the tables from https://simp-project.atlassian.net/wiki/spaces/SD/pages/1920008207/Test+Plan+SIMP+6.6.0
+(Note: The most effective way to create this table is to select the table, copy it to google sheets [this seems to maintain the cells' integrity] and then file/download/CSV)

 ```console
 $ bundle exec ruby create_tix_from_confluence.rb -h